What is a Remote Contingent Worker? Meaning & Benefits

 1. Freelancers

-Independent professionals who work on a project basis, such as writers, designers, or developers.
+Independent professionals who work on a project basis (writers, designers, developers).

 2. Consultants